LilitMarkarian/geom99/Week13.md

 ### Source:
 `https://github.com/Esri/Survey123-tools/blob/73cee0b6f6c94edfc08b4037c27f96b79d2ff226/Work_with_Survey_Data/work_with_survey_data.ipynb`

-## Generating Reports Using ArcGIS Online Survey123 - Jupyter Notebook
+## Creating Report Templates on Survey123 website - AGOL
 > The main goal of this task was to generate a report of survey123 data and download it locally using Jupyter Notebook.
 > To make this work, we need to create a **report template** from our **_Survey123 website_**.
 - Open ArcGIS Online